 The instrument/part being returned will not be accepted into GOW-MAC's facility until we receive this completed document, along with a PO or Credit Card.
 Once approved for return by our Chemical Safety Officer, a Return Materials Authorization (RMA) number and shipping instructions will be issued.
 All applicable regulations should be followed when returning instrumentation, and/or parts.

-Customer to Record the Follo wing:

 Model # / Part #

 Serial #:

 Service Technician spoken to:

 Today's Date:

-IF THIS FORM IS NOT APPROVED BY OUR CHEMICAL SAFETY OFFICER, THE INSTRUMENT/PART WILL NOT BE PERMITTED INTO
+IF THIS FORM IS NOT APPROVED BY OUR CHEMICAL SAFETY OFFICER, THE INSTRUMENT/PART WILL NOT BE PERMITTED INTO OUR FACILITY FOR SERVICING!